 For downtown and mountain views, take a ride along the Gatlinburg Bypass.
-It runs between the Gatlinburg Spur and Great Smoky Mountains National Park.
+It runs between the Gatlinburg Spur and the Great Smoky Mountains National Park.
 This is a terrific way to take in fall foliage, spring wildflowers, winter wonderlands, and summer scenes.

 See Related: Fun & Best Things to Do in Johnson City, Tennessee

 With both single and double-rider cars, the Gatlinburg Mountain Coaster is a top family-friendly coaster and one of the best Gatlinburg tourist attractions.
 You’ll find it along the Gatlinburg Parkway.
 It reaches up to 30 mph speeds and is also open at night for a unique perspective on speed, twists, and turns.

 See Related: Where to Stay in Gatlinburg, Tennessee: 3 Best Areas